bright/new-www/_posts/2019-03-13-flutter-why-you-may-love-it-or-hate-it.md

   ),
 );
 ```
-- ending lines with a semicolon - after getting used to Kotlin, it's really annoying I have to add this `;` again (but that's more of a Dart thing I guess).
+- ending lines with a semicolon - after getting used to Kotlin, it's really annoying that I have to add the semicolons again (but that's more of a Dart thing I guess).

 **Should I use it?**